Arts Catalyst HomeMaking2025

 ♥ Location: London

-Mountford Community Hall is an ongoing project developed in collaboration with Mountford Growing Community and artist Rose Gibbs.
+Mountford Community Hall is an ongoing self-build project on the Mountford Estate in Hackney, initiated by artist Rose Gibbs and co-led with Sahra Hersi, developed with Mountford Growing Community.
 The project focuses on underrepresented young people within the built environment, including those from global majority and working-class backgrounds.

 The work began with a Summer School and Autumn School in 2021, each running for five days on-site at Mountford Community Hall.
-Through workshops with young people and community consultations with residents, a design for the new hall was developed.
-A publication and a report to the Greater London Authority (GLA) are forthcoming.
-The project has been funded through crowdfunding and the Mayor of London's Spacehive scheme.
+Through these architecture schools for local young people, alongside consultations with residents, a design for the new hall was developed.
+The schools were shortlisted for the Thornton Education Trust's Inspiring Future Generations Award 2021.
+The project has been funded through crowdfunding backed by the Mayor of London, whose Crowdfund London programme pledged £32,000 to the campaign.